elubilu/password-meter-pro/Readme.md

 ## Usage

-It's very easy configure on your application. just follow on below:
+It's very easy to configure on your application.
+Just follow on below:

 ```javascript
 let app = require("password-meter-pro");